Mechanacor3/TaleCraft/frontend/README.md

-# YouTube Story Creator App
+# ShortVideo Story Creator App

 ## Overview

-The YouTube Story Creator App is an interactive, browser-based application powered by OpenAI that assists users in generating engaging stories for short YouTube videos.
+The ShortVideo Story Creator App is an interactive, browser-based application powered by OpenAI that assists users in generating engaging stories for short videos.
 The app allows for full interactivity at each stage of the story creation process, from initial idea input to final video production.

 ## Features